56kcloud/2022-Datathon-SAA-Challenge/docs/bot-template/amazon-kendra.md

 last step

 After the successful creation of the index, you get redirected to the index home page.

+TODO: Make a better transition here

 The last step on the Kendra configuration is then to add the FAQs.
 You have to repeat this step for both datasets:
 * `allianz-travel-faq-de-kendra.json`
 * `allianz-travel-faq-en-kendra.json`